GuyRayOv/Stocks/README.md

 This project is a comprehensive AI-based system designed to analyze financial markets, predict future stock prices, and recommend investment strategies.
 It employs a **hybrid approach** combining:

+1. **Machin Learning for Time Series:** XGBoost is selecting top features for a TS dataset
-1. **Deep Learning for Time Series:** LSTM, GRU, and CNN models analyzing numerical data.
+2. **Deep Learning for Time Series:** LSTM, GRU, and CNN models and minxed-cobination analyzing numerical data.
-2. **Computer Vision for Charts:** A `fastai` model classifying stock chart images to determine market sentiment.
+3. **Computer Vision for Charts:** `fastai` model classifying stock chart images to determine market sentiment.
-3. **Generative AI:** An integrated LLM (Gemini) agent that parses natural language user prompts to trigger predictions.
+4. **Generative AI:** An integrated LLM (Gemini) agent that parses natural language user prompts to trigger predictions.

 ## 🚀 Key Features